 By reading food labels you will become aware of what's in the foods you eat.

-The following information explains how to read the oatmeal food label at left.
+The following information explains how to read the food label at left.

 1. Serving size.
 The serving size lists how many calories and nutrients are in one serving of the food.
-In this example, there are about 13 servings of oatmeal per container.
+In this example, there are two servings per box.
 If you are eating twice the serving size, you are getting twice the calories, fat, saturated fat, sodium, etc.

 2. Nutrients.
 Nutrients show how much sodium, fiber, sugars, fat, etc., is in each serving.
 If you are on a restricted diet, look at the nutrients the food contains.